 Two years into the preparatory phase, we built a stakeholder inquiry system (SIS) to capture any community concerns, opinions and complaints as the project moves closer to the mosquito release.
 We use various mediums from direct face-to-face conversation, short text messages, telephone and email.
 We monitor concerns daily and we develop protocols to address these concerns.

 Finally, building trust also involves sharing information back to the community.
-Every two months, progress and activities in a specific hamlets are communicated via newsletters (“Pawartos”), distributed to all households in the community.
+Every two months, progress and activities in specific hamlets are communicated via newsletters (“Pawartos”), distributed to all households in the community.

 Enhancing community understanding in a community-based project like EDP-Yogya is a prerequisite toward acceptance of the project.
 However, improved community understanding about dengue and Wolbachia intervention does not imply approval from the community.